-Why choose Margaret Atwood as the subject of a reading event to begin with?
+Why choose Margaret Atwood–so acclaimed, so recognisable, so accomplished–as the subject of a reading event?

 It’s not uncommon to see her name in the acknowledgments and authors’ notes written by Canadian authors from other generations, and she frequently recommends writers and books.
 Pre-internet, via newspaper and magazine articles.
-Now, on social media.
-If you follow her on Twitter, you’ll see: it seems like she reads and bookchats as much as she writes.
+Now, online.
+If you follow her on social media, you’ll see: it seems like she reads and bookchats as much as she writes.

 Here are links to the posts that participants have written to share in celebrating Margaret Atwood Reading Month: